ʻAbdu'l-Bahá: Death and funeral

 ʻAbdu'l-Bahá died on Monday, 28 November 1921, sometime after 1:15 a.m.
 (27th of Rabi' al-awwal, 1340 AH).

-Then Colonial Secretary Winston Churchill telegraphed the High Commissioner for Palestine, "convey to the Baháʼí Community, on behalf of His Majesty's Government, their sympathy and condolescence."
+Then Colonial Secretary Winston Churchill telegraphed the High Commissioner for Palestine, "convey to the Baháʼí Community, on behalf of His Majesty's Government, their sympathy and condolence."
 Similar messages came from Viscount Allenby, the Council of Ministers of Iraq, and others.

 On his funeral, which was held the next day, Esslemont notes:

-Among the talks delivered at the funeral, Shoghi Effendi records Stewart Symes giving the following tribute:
+Among the talks delivered at the funeral, Shoghi Effendi records Stewart Symes (Governor of the Palestine North District) giving the following tribute:

 He was buried in the front room of the Shrine of the Báb on Mount Carmel.
 His interment there is meant to be temporary, until his own mausoleum can be built in the vicinity of Riḍván Garden, known as the Shrine of ʻAbdu'l-Bahá.

 Legacy

 ʻAbdu'l-Bahá left a Will and Testament that was originally written between 1901 and 1908 and addressed to Shoghi Effendi, who at that time was only 4–11 years old.
 The will appoints Shoghi Effendi as the first in a line of Guardians of the religion, a hereditary executive role that may provide authoritative interpretations of scripture. ʻAbdu'l-Bahá directed all Baháʼís to turn to him and obey him, and assured him of divine protection and guidance.
 The will also provided a formal reiteration of his teachings, such as the instructions to teach, manifest spiritual qualities, associate with all people, and shun Covenant-breakers.
 Many obligations of the Universal House of Justice and the Hands of the Cause were also elaborated.
 Shoghi Effendi later described the document as one of three "charters" of the Baháʼí Faith.

 The authenticity and provisions of the will were almost universally accepted by Baháʼís around the world, with the exception of Ruth White and a few other Americans who tried to protest Shoghi Effendi's leadership.

 In volumes of The Baháʼí World published in 1930 and 1933, Shoghi Effendi named nineteen Baháʼís as disciples of ʻAbdu'l-Bahá and heralds of the Covenant, including Thornton Chase, Hippolyte Dreyfus-Barney, John Esslemont, Lua Getsinger, and Robert Turner.
 No other statements about them have been found in Shoghi Effendi's writings.

 During his lifetime there was some ambiguity among Baháʼís as to his station relative to Baháʼu'lláh, and later to Shoghi Effendi.
-Some American newspapers reported him to be a Baháʼí prophet or the return of Christ.
+Some American newspapers erroneously reported him to be a Baháʼí prophet or the return of Christ.
 Shoghi Effendi later formalized his legacy as the last of three "Central Figures" of the Baháʼí Faith and the "Perfect exemplar" of the teachings, also claiming that holding him on an equal status to Baháʼu'lláh or Jesus was heretical.
 Shoghi Effendi also wrote that during the anticipated Baháʼí dispensation of 1000 years there will be no equal to ʻAbdu'l-Bahá.